Agarum (toponym): Failaka Island

 Akarum resembles the name of the Ekara temple, which was located at Failaka.
 Ancient Mesopotamian scribes often morphed foreign words in order to render them satisfyingly into their own writing system.
-E-kara has a plausible cuneiform etymology; c.f.
-Sumerian é, "house" or "temple".
+E-kara has a plausible cuneiform etymology; cf. Sumerian é, "house" or "temple".
 It is unknown which god Ekara was dedicated to, but circumstantial evidence points to the sun-god Shamash.
 Kings of the Hellenistic Hagar minted coins in the name of Shamash, who may have been the principal deity of the state.

 Shamash was associated with palm trees.
-This may indicate that Ekara, Hagar, and the Al-Ahsa Haǧar are all etymologically related.
+This may indicate that Ekara and Haǧar are all etymologically related.
 However, this conjecture becomes unnecessary if the Persian or Arabic etymology of Hagar is accepted.
 Furthermore, Akarum is only attested in the 2nd millennium BCE, whereas Ekara first appears during the 1st millennium BCE.

 Another suggestion is that the Hellenistic name Ikaros derived from Ekara: the name of E-kara would have sounded to Hellenes indistinguishable from the Aegean island of Ikaria.
 If so, ´KR was merely the Aramaic transliteration of Ikaros.
 However, there is no evidence of a temple named Ekara during the Neo-Babylonian times, which may indicate its name had already fallen out of use at that point, centuries before the Alexandrian conquests.
 More likely is that Akarum, Akar, ´KR, and Ikaros are all variants of the same ancient toponym.

+Other theories

 Al-Ahsa Oasis

 Another possibility is that Agarum refers to the Eastern Arabian mainland, opposite from the isle of Bahrain.
 This hypothesis holds that the Dilmun civilization originally centered around the Al-Ahsa Oasis region.
 While the power later shifted to Bahrain, a religious association with Agarum remained.
 According to this interpretation, Agarum was considered the original home of the god Inzak.

 There are Hellenistic 2nd-century BCE coins that contain the inscription ″Haritat, king of Hagar" — the name Hagar is remarkably similar to Agarum.
 The Hellenistic Hagar is further equated with the mediaeval city of Haǧar, or Hofuf, the main urban center of the Al-Ahsa oases.
 Interestingly, Al-Ahsa is famous for its flourishing date-palm gardens; Inzak was similarly associated with date-palms.

 This hypothesis has been criticized on the grounds that there is a gap of more than a thousand years between the Dilmunite mentions of Agarum and the Hellenistic "king of Hagar".
 Only three coins mentioning Hagar are known, two from Susa and one without provenance.
 A competing hypothesis identifies the Hagar coinage with Dumat al-Jandal in Northern Arabia.

 Equally problematic is the identification of the Hellenistic Hagar and the later Hasaitic Haǧar.
 According to Arabic authors, Haǧar was an Arabized form of the Persian Hakar.
 Alternatively, Hagar and/or Haǧar may derive from Old South Arabian HGR, "(fortified) city".
 In fact, the 10th-century Yemeni historian Abu Muhammad al-Hasan al-Hamdani mentions several cities with such a name.